Wolverhampton: 20th century

-As well as the many new council estates which sprang up around Wolverhampton during the 20th century, several older parts of the town were redeveloped for new council housing during the 1960s and early 1970s.
-The most notable example is the Heath Town area, where almost all of the 19th-century buildings were demolished during the 1960s and replaced by four tower blocks and several blocks of maisonettes.
-However, the state housing at Heath Town quickly became unpopular and by the 1980s the area was plagued with crime and unemployment.
-The first regeneration projects on the estate began during the 1990s, and in 2017 some of the maisonette blocks were demolished.
+As well as the many new council estates, which sprang up around Wolverhampton during the 20th century, several older parts of the town were redeveloped for new council housing during the 1960s and early 1970s.
+The most notable example is the Heath Town area, where almost all of the 19th-century buildings were demolished during the 1960s, and replaced by four tower blocks and several blocks of maisonettes.
+However, the state housing at Heath Town quickly became unpopular and, by the 1980s, the area was plagued with crime and unemployment.
+The first regeneration projects on the estate began during the 1990s and, in 2017, some of the maisonette blocks were demolished.
 A similar redevelopment took place around the same time in Blakenhall, where new shops and five tower blocks were built in a 1960s redevelopment area.
-However, all of these buildings were demolished between 2002 and 2011 and have since been replaced with new private and social housing.
+However, all of these buildings were demolished between 2002 and 2011; they have since been replaced with new private and social housing.

 Large numbers of black and Asian immigrants settled in Wolverhampton from the 1950s and 1960s, mostly in the Blakenhall, All Saints, Whitmore Reans and Heath Town areas.
 Wolverhampton is home to a large Sikh community, who settled there during the period (1935–1975) from the Indian state of Punjab.
-Today, the Sikh community in Wolverhampton is roughly 12% of the city's population.
+Today, the Sikh community in Wolverhampton forms approximately 12% of the city's population.

-In 1974, as a result of local government reorganisation, Wolverhampton became a metropolitan borough, transferring from Staffordshire into the newly formed West Midlands county.
-Wolverhampton was granted city status on 31 January 2001 – an honour that had been unsuccessfully applied for in 1953, 1966, 1977, 1985 and 1992 – making it one of three "Millennium Cities".
-Wolverhampton also made an unsuccessful application for a Lord Mayor in 2002.
+In 1974, as a result of local government reorganisation, Wolverhampton became a metropolitan borough, transferring from the ceremonial Staffordshire into the newly formed county of the West Midlands; though as a County Borough, it was never administered by Staffordshire County Council.
+Wolverhampton was granted city status, announced on 18 December 2000 and was formally conferred on 31 January 2001 – an honour that had been unsuccessfully applied for in 1953, 1966, 1977 1985 and 1992 – making it one of three "Millennium Cities".
+Wolverhampton also made an unsuccessful application for a lord mayor in 2002.

-Many of the city centre's buildings date from the early 20th century and before, the oldest buildings being St Peter's Church (which was built in the 13th century but has been largely extended and refurbished since the 15th century, situated on Lichfield Street) and a framed timber 17th-century building on Victoria Street which is now one of just two remaining in the area which was heavily populated by them until the turn of the 20th century.
-This building was originally a residential property, but later became the Hand Inn public house.
-Later becoming Lindy Lou's children's shop and still called Lindy Lou's by locals.
-It carries a "false" date of 1300AD fitted during a past refurbishment.

-It was completely restored in 1981 after a two-year refurbishment project and has been used by various businesses since then including as a second-hand book shop.
+Many of the city centre's buildings date from the early 20th century and before; the oldest buildings being St Peter's Church (Note: St Peters Church was built in the 13th century, but has been largely extended and refurbished since the 15th century, situated on Lichfield Street.) and a framed timber 17th-century building on Victoria Street, which is now one of just two remaining in the area which was heavily populated by them until the turn of the 20th century.
+This building was originally a residential property, but later became the Hand Inn public house; later, it became Lindy Lou's children's shop and still called "Lindy Lou's" by locals.
+It carries a false date of 1300 AD, fitted during a past refurbishment.
+It was completely restored in 1981, after a two-year refurbishment project and has been used by several businesses since then, including as a second-hand book shop.